clusterBMA: Bayesian model averaging for clustering: Methods

-The CH index is an internal validity measure representing a ratio of cluster separation to compactness, calculated with a ratio of between-cluster sums of squares to within-cluster sums of squares, penalised by the number of clusters in the model.\citep{RN257} Smaller CH scores indicate better internal clustering validity.
+Similarly to the BIC which is driven by a ratio of cluster compactness to overall variance for GMMs, the CH index is an internal validity measure representing a ratio of cluster separation to compactness, calculated with a ratio of between-cluster sums of squares to within-cluster sums of squares, penalised by the number of clusters in the model \citep{RN257}.
 This index is calculated as:

-where $n_k$ is the number of observations allocated to cluster $g_k$; $d(x,y)$ is the distance between $x$ and $y$; and $c_k$ is the centroid of $g_k$, and $y \in g_k$ are the data points allocated to cluster $g_k$.
-The compactness term in the denominator, measuring the sum of squared distances between each data point and its cluster centre, is comparable to the within-sums-of-squares term in the numerator of the multivariate Gaussian density in Eq.
-8. \\~\
+where $n_k$ is the number of observations allocated to cluster $g_k$; $d(x,y)$ is the distance between $x$ and $y$; and $c_k$ is the centroid of $g_k$, and $x \in g_k$ are the data points allocated to cluster $g_k$.
+Higher CH scores indicate better internal clustering validity, with more separated and compact clusters.\\~\

-The XB index is an internal validity measure representing a ratio of cluster compactness to separation, calculated as a ratio of the mean squared distance between each data point and its cluster centre to the minimum squared distance between each cluster centre and the centre of the nearest cluster.\citep{RN256} Larger XB scores indicate better internal clustering validity.
-This index is calculated as:

-We combine these measures as follows, using the inverse $CH_{m}^{-1}$ to account for the fact that smaller CH scores are desirable, while larger XB scores are desirable:

-where $\coloneqq$ indicates `is defined as'.
-Normalising these weights $\mathcal{W}_m$ over the set of candidate models then gives us a novel term $\hat{\mathcal{W}}_m$ to approximate the marginal likelihood for each model, analogous to Eq.
-5 above, that can be used in a BMA framework to weight results from any clustering algorithm:
+The S\_Dbw index is calculated as the sum of an intra-cluster variance term $Scat(K)$ that measures cluster compactness, and a density term $Dens\_bw(K)$ that measures inter-cluster density: